 Your IELTS score is an important part of your Express Entry application.
-If you’re applying to the Federal Skilled Worker program, or any other permanent residency visa, you’ll need to meet the CLB benchmark requirements for your visa, which can range from 4 to 7.
-You’ll also get points for your language abilities above and beyond the minimum requirement.
+If you’re applying to the Federal Skilled Worker program, or any other permanent residency visa, you’ll need to meet the Canada PR IELTS requirements (CLB benchmarks) requirements for your visa, which can range from 4 to 7.
+Beyond achieving the minimum IELTS requirement for Express Entry, your IELTS score will also get you points for your overall candidacy, improving your chances of being approved.

 You’ll have to upload the results to your Express Entry profile when you enroll in the system and you may be asked to provide a copy of the original score report later.
 Your results must be valid for at least 12 months since that’s how long your Express Entry profile is active for.
 But you can update your score if you retake the exam and achieve a higher result.

 Once you’re enrolled in the Express Entry program, your profile will be ranked against others using the Comprehensive Ranking System (CRS).
 This is where having a good IELTS score can really boost your chances of being invited to apply for permanent residency.

 Not only will you get points for your English language proficiency, but you can get additional CRS points for your French language ability and your spouse’s language ability.
 If your points are low in other categories (such as your age or work experience), then improving your IELTS score or taking an exam in French is a great way to improve your profile.

 For example, you can get up to 30 more points for your French language skills if your English results are at level CLB 5 or higher.
 You can also get extra points if you achieve the highest benchmark possible (level 9) on your IELTS exam.